d-michail/python-jheaps/docs/api/interfaces.rst

 DoubleEndedHeap
 ^^^^^^^^^^^^^^^

-Support is also provided for double ended heaps.
+Support is also provided for double ended heaps (minmax).

 .. autoclass:: jheaps.types.DoubleEndedHeap
    :inherited-members: